Fibromyalgia (FM) is one of the harder conditions to get approved for as a disability in the United States.

 Keep in mind that your best chance of getting approved for disability is to have:

 - statements from friends, family members, and co-workers

 Read on to learn what the Social Security Administration (SSA) requires and how you can build your case for a fibromyalgia disability claim.

 The SSA is responsible for evaluating all disability applications.
 When reviewing your case, the SSA will determine if you have a medically determinable impairment (MDI) of FM.

 The criteria and requirements for claiming disability due to FM are extensive.
 They include:

-- symptoms that must be severe and present for at least three months
+- symptoms of pain in joints, muscles, and surrounding tissues that must be severe and present for at least 3 months

 - documented evidence that rules out other conditions

-- statements from you and others about any restrictions or inabilities on your daily activities
+- statements from you and others about any restrictions on, or inabilities to perform, your daily activities

 - whether FM prevents you from working

-- memory or problems with thoughts, also known as fibro fog
+- problems with memory or cognition, also known as fibro fog

 - waking up exhausted